 I have LOST SOMETHING.
 All lost and found items are turned into the Palomar College Police Department (near the main entrance to the school).
 If you have lost an item, register your lost item with the Campus Police Department.

 I need help with my TEXTBOOKS.
-Palomar College has number of avenues to assist with textbooks.
+Palomar College has a number of avenues to assist with textbooks.

 1) The Foundation Office has a Text Book Assistance process.